UtrechtUniversity/campylobacter-crisprscape/README.md

 ├── CITATION.cff
 ├── LICENSE
 ├── README.md
+├── Snakefile          <- Python-based workflow description
-├── bin                <- Code and programs used in this project/experiment ├── data               <- All project data, divided in subfolders │   ├── processed      <- Final data, used for visualisation (e.g. tables) │   ├── raw            <- Raw data, original, should not be modified (e.g. fastq files) │   └── tmp            <- Intermediate data, derived from the raw data, but not yet ready for visualisation ├── doc                <- Documents such as manuscript │   └── literature     <- Subfolder for literature related to the project/experiment ├── envs               <- Conda environments necessary to run the project/experiment ├── log                <- Log files from programs
+├── bin                <- Code and programs used in this project/experiment ├── config             <- Configuration of Snakemake workflow ├── data               <- All project data, divided in subfolders │   ├── processed      <- Final data, used for visualisation (e.g. tables) │   ├── raw            <- Raw data, original, should not be modified (e.g. fastq files) │   └── tmp            <- Intermediate data, derived from the raw data, but not yet ready for visualisation ├── doc                <- Project documentation for readthedocs.io ├── envs               <- Conda environments necessary to run the project/experiment ├── log                <- Log files from programs
 └── results            <- Figures or reports generated from processed data